The following individuals are working together as the Board of Directors to keep Abogar’s ministries moving forward for God’s glory.

 Jesse Rivers – President, Board Director

 Throughout most of his lifetime, Jesse has been very aware of the calling of God on his life to serve those most in need of love and care.
 He earned his B.A. in Christian Ministries with a concentration in Missions from Messiah College in 2002, and an M.A. in Cross-Cultural Studies from Fuller Theological Seminary in 2010.
-Jesse has served in a diverse array of ministry positions including youth pastor, camp pastor, evangelist, motivational speaker, and short-term missionary.
+Jesse has served in a diverse array of ministry positions including youth pastor, camp pastor, evangelist, motivational speaker, and short-term and long-term missionary.

 Jesse’s interest in Abogar International Ministries:

 Abogar International Ministries started from a vision and calling that I have received from God; to be help vulnerable and orphaned children to have opportunity-filled futures.
 It is my passion, pleasure, and purpose to advocate for, network on behalf of, and minister to these children, throughout Latin America.
 It is an immense burden, privilege, and pleasure to be a voice for the voiceless and to love on and empower these children to choose wisely how to improve and impact their futures for God’s glory!

 Mike Holland – Vice President, Board Director